codefresh-io/docs.codefresh.io/_docs/enterprise/single-sign-on/sso-setup-saml2.md

 The mandatory fields needed for SAML assertions are:

-1. firstname - user first name
+1. firstName - user first name
-1. lastname - user last name
+1. lastName - user last name
 1. email - user email

 >Notice that these settings are for the SAAS version of Codefresh.
 For an on-premise Codefresh setup you need to use the URLs that match your installation.